riya51/github_series-2/AmishaC/TASKS.md

 A) How git workflow works?
 ans: git workflow includes four fundamental elements:
-1) workspace: it is your local directory which can be- -commited(changes are stored in local repository), -modified(changes are made but not stored in local repository) -staged( it means file is a part of the index and it is tagged to be commited in next step).
+1) workspace: it is your local directory which can be-
+ - commited(changes are stored in local repository),
+ - modified(changes are made but not stored in local repository)
+ - staged( it means file is a part of the index and it is tagged to be commited in next step).
-2)index (stage)
+2) index (stage)
 3) local repository(HEAD)
 4) remote repository
 COMMANDS: